 Error code 80180018 will typically be reported on an error page titled "Something went wrong".
 This error means that the MDM enrollment failed.

 When an Internet-connected Windows 10 device boots up, it will attempt to connect to the Autopilot service and download an Autopilot profile.
-Note: It is important that a profile exists at this stage so that a blank profile is not cached locally on the PC.
-To remove the currently cached local profile in Windows 10 version 1803 and earlier, it is necessary to re-generalize the OS using sysprep /generalize /oobe, reinstall the OS, or re-image the PC.
+Note: It's important that a profile exists at this stage so that a blank profile is not cached locally on the PC.
+To remove the currently cached local profile in Windows 10 version 1803 and earlier, it's necessary to re-generalize the OS using sysprep /generalize /oobe, reinstall the OS, or re-image the PC.
 In Windows 10 version 1809 and later, you can retrieve a new profile by rebooting the PC.

-When a profile is downloaded depends on the version of Windows 10 that is running on the PC.
+When a profile is downloaded depends upon the version of Windows 10 that is running on the PC.
 See the following table.

 |Windows 10 version||Profile download behavior|

 |1709||The profile is downloaded after the OOBE network connection page.
 This page is not displayed when using a wired connection.
 In this case, the profile is downloaded just prior to the EULA screen.|

 |1803||The profile is downloaded as soon as possible.
 If wired, it's downloaded at the start of OOBE.
 If wireless, it is downloaded after the network connection page.|